 Students who experience or become aware of any form of violence, sexual violence or sexual harassment are encouraged to immediately report such behaviors.

 Sexual Assault: Rape and sexual assault can happen to women and men anywhere in the world.
-In the United States violence, specifically sexual assault, continues to be a serious problem on college and university campuses.
+In the United States violence, specifically sexual assault continues to be a serious problem on college and university campuses.
 Sexual assault is defined as any unwanted sexual contact, including rape.

 Victims do not cause sexual assault.
 It is wrong for anyone to have any sexual contact with you without your consent—regardless of how well someone knows you, how much you’ve had to drink, or whether some of the sexual activity was consensual.